Calorie Deficit Explained — guide

 Adjusting as You Go

-Your TDEE isn't fixed.
-As you lose weight, your body is smaller and burns fewer calories.
 Every 4–6 weeks, reassess your intake relative to your current weight and adjust accordingly.
-Most people need to reduce intake by 50–100 kcal for every 5kg of fat lost to maintain the same rate of progress.
+Most people need to reduce intake by 50–100 kcal for every 5 kg of fat lost to maintain the same rate of progress.
+This is not a flaw in the system — it's normal physiology.
+The important thing is to expect it and respond to it rather than being surprised.

 Key Takeaways